sqroot-eu/sqroot.eu/_posts/2015/2015-09-05-office-prank-building-a-secondary-remote-to-a-wireless-doorbell.markdown

 ## Record the doorbell activation signal

-{% picture 2015/09/doorbell/recording.png alt="Recording the signal" %}
+{% asset 2015/09/doorbell/recording.png alt="Recording the signal" %}

 ### How can we record radio signals?